wannier-developers/wannier90/docs/docs/user_guide/wannier90/postproc.md

 of non-zero elements of $\hat{h}({\bf k})$.

 Subsequent lines of each block: 2 integers and 2 real numbers per line.
-These specify band indeces, $m$ and $n$, and real and imaginary parts of
+These specify band indices, $m$ and $n$, and real and imaginary parts of
 $h_{mn}({\bf k})$.
 Only non-zero components of $h_{mn}({\bf k})$ are written.